-This vulnerability does not apply to Spark because Spark’s concurrency is restricted to Ada’s Ravenscar Tasking Profile.
+This vulnerability does not apply to Spark because SPARK’s concurrency is restricted to Ada’s Ravenscar Tasking Profile.
 Under this profile, all tasks are declared in library-level packages and are elaborated before the main program begins.
 Therefore all resources required for task activation are allocated before the main program begins, and failure in activation will result in exceptions in the main program.

 6.60 Concurrency – Directed termination [CGT]

-This vulnerability does not apply to Spark because Spark’s concurrency is restricted to Ada’s Ravenscar Tasking Profile.
+This vulnerability does not apply to SPARK because Spark’s concurrency is restricted to Ada’s Ravenscar Tasking Profile.
 Under this profile, all tasks are declared in library-level packages and are elaborated before the main program begins.
 In addition, the Ravenscar Tasking Profile prohibits the “abort” statement, and Ravenscar tasks never terminate, hence directed termination is not possible, the resources are not freed and there is no risk of claiming a terminated task’s resources..
 Tasks may be effectively removed from consideration by reducing their priority to below that of the idle task, thereby preventing execution.

 6.61 Concurrent Data Access [CGX]